-National Journal of Medical Research is a peer-reviewed open access medical journal dedicated to publishing high-quality research that advances our understanding of in field of medical sciences.
+National Journal of Medical Research (ISSN: 2277-8810) is a quarterly published peer-reviewed open access medical journal.
+It is dedicated to publishing high-quality research that advances our understanding of in field of medical sciences.
 Our mission is to provide a platform for researchers, clinicians, and healthcare professionals to share their knowledge and insights with a global audience.
 Learn more about the journal's Aims & Scope.
-NJMR is indexed by Index Copernicus, Google Scholar.
+NJMR is indexed by Google Scholar.

 Competing interests (COI) Policy